 All absences that are not excused are considered unexcused.
 The law requires the school to notify the District Attorney when a student is in violation of the school district's attendance policy.
-Please note, Three tardies equal one unexcused absence.
+The attendance policy of Miami Public Schools allows for up to three unexcused absences within a four-week period or nine unexcused absences in a semester.
+(Please note, three tardies equal one unexcused absence.)
 A student who accumulates four unexcused absences within a four-week period or ten unexcused absences within a semester is in violation of the attendance policy and shall be referred to the District Attorney as truant.
 Regardless of the type of absence, a student cannot have more than ten (10) absences to receive credit in a class.